cya-nyde/CTF-Writeups/readme.md

 CTF Writeups
 ============

 #### This repository is a collection of CTF boxes, rooms, and challenges that I have solved or am working on.
-You can find detailed writeups and notes as well as an automated script to retrieve the flag in respective folder.
+You can find detailed writeups and notes as well as an automated script to retrieve the flag in each respective folder.

+#### My notes on tools, services, and techniques can be found here: **[notes.md](docs/notes.md)**

-### Structure
+### Contents

 ```
 ├── docs\